Imperial Trans-Antarctic Expedition: South Georgia crossing

 Without a map, the route the party chose was largely conjectural.
 By dawn they had ascended to 3000 ft and could see the northern coast.
 They were above Possession Bay, which meant they would need to move eastward to reach Stromness.
 This meant the first of several backtrackings that would extend the journey and frustrate the men.
 At the close of that first day, needing to descend to the valley below them before nightfall, they risked everything by sliding down a mountainside on a makeshift rope sledge.
 They travelled without rest on by moonlight, moving upwards towards a gap in the next mountainous ridge.

 Early next morning, 20 May, seeing Husvik Harbour below them, the party knew that they were on the right path.
 At seven o'clock in the morning, they heard a steam whistle sound from Stromness, "the first sound created by an outside human agency that had come to our ears since we left Stromness Bay in December 1914".
 After a difficult descent, which involved passage down through a freezing waterfall, they at last reached safety.
+They were met with shock and disbelief by the whalers at the harbor, who had never seen anyone enter the harbor from the mountains.
+Both children and men were frightened at the trio's ragged appearance.
+However, upon meeting with the factory manager, Thoralf Sørlle, the three men were able to wash and given food, clothes, and shelter.

 Shackleton wrote afterwards: "I have no doubt that Providence guided us ...
 I know that during that long and racking march of 36 hours over the unnamed mountains and glaciers it seemed to me often that we were four, not three".
 This image of a fourth traveller was echoed in the accounts of Worsley and Crean and later influenced T. S. Eliot in the writing of his poem The Waste Land.
 This phenomenon has been reported by other adventurers and is known as the third man factor.